sylvainlegault/oncha/README.md

 # ऊंचा Oncha
 A modular exalted javascript monadic library & functional fun.

-## All the things that cat me contributed to
+## All the things that cats can contributed to
+- meow
+- lick paws
+- sleep

+## and for humans
 - add laws, for functor, monad, monoid, semigroup, etc.
 - add specs for the laws foreach module
 - add oncha.io